CollaboraOnline/Deviare-InProc/Readme.md

-﻿This is the upstream Deviare-InProc (described below) with some additions and specializations for specifically tracing COM calls and dumping them symbolically to a log file.
+﻿This is the upstream Deviare-InProc (described below) with some additions and specializations for specifically hooking COM IDispatch::Invoke calls and dumping them symbolically to a log file.

 Specifically, here the InjectDll program (built in the project of that name) always injects the Dll created in the TestDll project, named InjectDll.dll.
-Compared to the upstream TestDll.dll, it hooks COM object creation calls and then IDispatch::Invoke calls of created IDispatch objects.
-(In 64-bit configurations, add "64" to the baenames, as in upstream.)
+Compared to the upstream TestDll.dll, it hooks COM object creation calls and then the IDispatch::Invoke calls of created IDispatch objects.

+(In 64-bit configurations, we add "64" to the basenames, as in upstream.)

 It is obviously a work in progress.